 The college regards the hours between 11pm and 7am as ‘quiet hours’.
 We ask those living in college accommodation keep noise to a minimum between those times.
 At other times, please take care not to disturb your neighbours and housemates with excessive noise.

-The Accommodation Handbook provides detailed information about accommodation matters in the College.
+The Accommodation Handbook 2017-18 provides detailed information about accommodation matters in the College, a new handbook for the 2018-19 academic year will be published before Ocotober 2018.

 Jane Fricker (Accommodation Manager) and Michelle Dinning (Assistant Housekeeper) manage the cleaning staff and day-to-day domestic matters, both on and off the main site.
 The Housekeeping Office is open from 7.00 am to 3.00 pm weekdays and 7.00 am to 12 noon on Saturday.